 • Friends make it better

 Create a space for all of this.
-Set the mood, light candles, eat your favorite food, drink your favorite drink, play music that makes you feel good while creating your board.
+Set the mood, light candles, eat your favorite food, drink your favorite drink, and play the music that makes you feel good while creating your board.
 Take some time to set your intention and meditate.

 Just Do It – Steps to Creating Your Vision Board

 Go through magazines and catalogs, find images that go along with your goals and cut them out.
 Go with the flow.
 Let your intuition be your guide.

 However, a word of caution.
 Don’t use pictures that cause you to compare or despair.
 Go for feelings not just things.
 If it’s a relationship that you’re after, don’t just cut out a picture of a man with 6-pack abs, cut out pictures that ignite a feeling that you want from that relationship.
 So, go for images of hand-holding, arms around each other hugging, a passionate kiss, etc.

 1. Arrange the board and narrow down the cuttings.
 Listen to your inner voice.
 This is the future you want to create.
 You may want to place the happy picture of you in the center.
 Other people write their power word of the year, a personal mantra, or their favorite quote in the center.
 The bottom line, do what feels right and good to you.